rvjc/free-mandelbrot/README.md

-even those of us who were once precocious and impatient teenagers ourselves ;-) Complex numbers are a classic case in point and are often presented in a way that terrorises this angst-ridden age-group.
+even those of us who were once precocious and impatient teenagers ourselves ;-) Complex numbers are a classic case in point and are often presented in a way that terrorises an already angst-ridden age-group.
 Complex?
 Not really!
 Imaginary numbers?
 WTF?
 Square root of minus one?
 Iota is all Greek to me!

-Well, for this field of study, there is no better way of winning over young hearts and minds than with Benoit Mandelbrot's accidental discovery.
+Well, for this particular field, there is no better way of winning over young hearts and minds than with Benoit Mandelbrot's accidental discovery.
 As the story goes, he thought his printer was smudging ink (as the World View